 Foods that contain high histamine include fermented foods like dairy, sauerkraut or alcohol, smoked foods or preserved foods like processed meat or dried fruit, meat or fish stored for too long in the fridge, avocados, eggplant, tomatoes, and shellfish.

-Foods that stimulate the release of histamine like citrus, papaya, pineapple, strawberries, banana, alcohol, nuts, preservatives, food dyes, MSG, chocolate.
+Foods that stimulate the release of histamine, like citrus, papaya, pineapple, strawberries, banana, alcohol, nuts, preservatives, food dyes, MSG and chocolate.

 Foods that contain other ‘amines’ like tyramines and histidines.